 The new web-based Video/Audio Interface, which we refer to as „GVM-Interface“, was developed within the GVM (Georgian Vocal Music) project at the University of Potsdam and was initially designed for the multimedia structure of the GVM dataset (Scherbaum et al., 2019), consisting of video- , conventional stereo-, headset- , and larynx microphone recordings, all synchronized to a common time code.

-For the following illustration of the current features of the GVM-Interface, we use three songs from the small collection for which the raw field recordings where already presented at the ISMIR Conference in 2018 (Scherbaum et al., 2018) and for which the original GVM data are already freely accessible through what we refer to as AudioLabs-Interface.
+For the following illustration of the current features of the GVM-Interface, we use the five songs for which the raw field recordings where already presented at the ISMIR Conference in 2018 (Scherbaum et al., 2018) and for which the original GVM data are already freely accessible through what we refer to as AudioLabs-Interface.

 The main modification of the GVM-Interface with respect to the AudioLabs-Interface is the fact, that the volumes of the individual audio tracks can freely be chosen.
 This new property, which is essential for the features discussed below, is made possible through the use of the pywebaudioplayer (Pauwels &Sandler, 2018), implemented by Reza Dokht Dolatabadi (2020).
 It facilitates the perception of the polyphonic structure of the songs and allows the generation of various „pseudo ensemble tracks“ to sing along or to study the interaction of the singers with each other.